 OpenBiome, based out of Massachusetts, works to ship treatments to almost 200 hospitals for patients in need.

-Unfortunately, you need to live within distance of their office in Medford.
+Unfortunately, you need to live within distance of their offices in Cambridge, Somerville or Boston, MA.
 If you do live in the area, then you can proceed to the application phase.

 Getting into the program is difficult, requiring a pretty high level of fitness – per 1000 applicants, only 40 people are accepted.
 But you never know if you’re the one they’re looking for, so don’t be daunted by those statistics.